 Youth Services Executive Director Allyson Villars said each of the 62 citations must be entered into a statewide database and each student sent a packet of forms and information.

 Villars said this was the biggest group from one party she has seen come through the program.

 The scope was larger than anything the Dover Police Department has dealt with so far, as well, Chief Robert Edwards said.
 "By the time we got the last people, it was about 5 in the morning.
 A lot said they had been drinking, but had sobered up.
 It was a pretty large undertaking for us.
 Fortunately, the kids were pretty well behaved."

 Villars said the office was pushed to the limits Monday responding to phone calls, but the staff had decided at a meeting that morning to continue giving the same individualized attention to each case.

 The official paperwork will not begin until the tickets come in, she said.
-In the meantime, the office is rushing to close up as many big cases as possible to free up time.

 "There is stress on the staff and that does mean for a period of time we're really working diligently to get back to everyone to let them know how this works and relieve some of the anxiety," she said.
 "We brainstormed a number of solutions that would have been more efficient, but the staff wants to be more effective."